 Even if you determine that you're entitled to an intestate share of your relative's estate according to Colorado's intestacy laws, you still might not inherit anything.

-The information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.
+NOTE: State laws change frequently, and the following information may not reflect recent changes in the laws.
+For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.

 - When a Colorado resident dies without a last will and testament, the state's intestacy succession laws determine who inherits the deceased's estate.

 - When the deceased is survived by only a spouse (no children or parents), the surviving spouse inherits the entire probate estate.